Breastplate Pakohe/Argillite, Aotearoa

-Crafted by hand at the Oro Negro Carving Studio on Karangahape Road.
+Crafted by hand at the Oro Negro Studio on Karangahape Road.
 We follow Māori Whakairo protocol in crafting taonga that honours the traditions of tangata whenua o Aotearoa.
-As Colombian carvers, our practice is also about connecting with our own Indigenous South American art forms.
+Acknowledging and upholding the principles of Te Tiriti o Waitangi is an integral part of our Aotearoa New Zealand perspective.